RULEBOOK

 • Tire Limit Violation

-Any other violations could be elevated to a P1 Penalty without a warning based on the severity of the violation, and is up to the discretion of league admins.
+Other violations may also result in a P1 Penalty without prior warning based on the severity of the violation.

 P2 PENALTY